32 BEST Things To Do In Kauai 2023

 Where To Stay In Kauai

-As a small island, Kauai has many different neighborhoods and areas to stay that are ideal for tourists.
+As a small island, Kauai has many different neighborhoods and areas to stay in that are ideal for tourists.
 Here are the three best locations to stay during your vacation:

 Our favorite location on Kauai is Princeville.
 Princeville is an upscale coastal town approximately 50 minutes from the main airport in Lihue.